sheetal-sinha/Project-Medisure-Device-And-Method-For-Monitoring-Blood-Parameters-of-a-User./Medisure_Software_Application/medisure/lib/services/README.md

 ## 📄 Files Overview

-`firestore.dart` Defines the **core Firestore service layer**.
+`medisure/lib/services/firestore.dart` Defines the **core Firestore service layer**.
 Handles database operations such as reading, writing, updating, and deleting data.Example: Fetching user blood parameter data or storing health monitoring records.

- `firestore_options.dart` : Stores **Firestore configuration and initialization settings**.
+ `medisure/lib/services/firestore_options.dart` : Stores **Firestore configuration and initialization settings**.
 Manages Firebase project options, environment setup, and secure connections to the backend.
 Example: Setting API keys, project IDs, and initialization parameters.

-`firestore_record.dart': Defines **data models for Firestore records**.
+`medisure/lib/services/firestore_record.dart`: Defines **data models for Firestore records**.
 Maps Firestore documents to Dart objects for easier parsing and usage in the app.
 Example: Converts Firestore user health stats into a Dart object that can be used in UI screens.

 ## ✨ Features – `medisure/lib/services/`